googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 different paint formats have different boundedness characteristics:

 * PaintGlyph is inherently bounded.
-* PaintSolid, PaintLinearGradient and PaintRadialGradient are inherently unbounded.
+* PaintSolid, PaintLinearGradient, PaintRadialGradient, and PaintSweepGradient are inherently unbounded.
 * PaintColrLayers is bounded *if and only if* all referenced sub-graphs are bounded.
 * PaintColrGlyph is bounded *if and only if* the color glyph definition for the